Do you love your neighborhood grocery store, and buy everything you need there?

 Anyone who’s bought a grocery store greeting card has felt the sticker shock — $4.95 for a piece of cardstock with a pretty design?
 You can do better.

-Batteries are an essential part of life, particularly if you’re a parent on Christmas morning.
+Batteries are an essential part of life, particularly if you’re a parent on Christmas morning or even just someone who relies on the TV remote.
 However, there’s no reason to overpay.

 A single issue of a magazine at the grocery store will set you back $3 or $4 or more.
-For many publications, you can subscribe for the entire year for less than $20.
+For many publications, you can subscribe to get them delivered to your home for the entire year for less than $20.

-There are also plenty of ways to get discounted access to your favorite titles.
-Or go to your library for — you guessed it — free access.
+There are also plenty of ways to get discounted access to your favorite titles, as we detail in “4 Ways to Read Magazines for Free or Cheap.”

-Buying those from a grocery store is easy, but you’ll pay a lot less per diaper by using Amazon’s Subscribe & Save service.
-It gives Prime members up to 20 percent off diaper subscriptions — which are basically just recurring deliveries — depending on how many items they subscribe to.
+Buying them from a grocery store is easy, but you’ll pay a lot less per diaper by using Amazon’s Subscribe & Save service.
+It gives Prime members up to 20% off diaper subscriptions — which are basically just recurring deliveries — depending on how many items they subscribe to.

-If you’re willing to watch and wait for sales and stock up during good sales, another option is to buy drugstore-brand diapers at the drugstore.
+If you’re willing to watch and wait for good sales and stock up during sales, another option is to buy drugstore-brand diapers at the drugstore.
+See “7 Things You Can Buy for Next to Nothing at the Drugstore.”

 5. Alcoholic beverages